 Start With A Branded Canopy

-Installing a heavy-duty branded canopy can help your booth stand out.
-For instance, a custom 10x10 canopy with a giant brand logo of your company printed on it can attract more people to your trade fair stand because it’s catchy to the eyes.
+Installing a bright, branded canopy can help your booth stand out at an event.
+For instance, a 10x10 canopy with a giant brand logo of your company printed on it has potentional to attract more people to your trade fair stand than a plain canopy can deliver.

 Consider Booth Lighting